YtCharmyngeBole/bolepen.ooo/README.md

   - [ ] Greek adornment patterns on the header and footer area
   - [ ] Animated background SVGs

-### Technical

-- [ ] Use `catppuccin-latte` (light) theme for code block in printed media.
-- [ ] Write an Expressive Code plugin that automatically applies the appropriate Iosevka font ligatures based on the language of the code block (and allows users to override with meta-string).
-- [ ] Combine a pair of Iosevka fonts, one using lining numbers and another using old-style numbers, and choose them via `font-variant-numeric` CSS property.

 ## License